 You can also use influencer marketing to source feedback on a new product, collection, or specific product feature.

 Because many influencers engage with specific audiences, they'll have valuable insights into what your ideal buyers are looking for in a product.
 Plus, by trying your products for themselves, they can share detailed feedback.

 Feminine hygiene company, Thinx, did just that.
 They invited 25 influencers for a slumber party event in Los Angeles with the aim of getting feedback on their new athleisure line.
 Thinx used the information they gathered to launch clothing that their consumers would be interested in, and grew their sales by giving influencers unique discount codes.
 This led to $810,000 in revenue with a per-customer acquisition cost of $35.20.

 Content that talks positively about your brand can help you build a good reputation.
 As influencers talk about you and endorse your products, you'll slowly build trust with your target audience.

 Skin + Me uses influencers and user-generated content (UGC) in their Facebook ads.
 From people unboxing their products, to before and after videos to show how their skin has improved after using their products — this is sure to build trust and credibility with their target market.
-This tactic has worked so well that customers often post their own before and after pics in the comments section showing how the improvements they saw on using their products.
+This tactic has worked so well that customers often post their own before and after pics in the comments section showing the improvements they saw after using their products.

 6. Increase sales and repeat orders